mikependon/RepoDB.NET/pages/features/propertyhandlers.md

 }
 ```

+The property handler above is meant for a scenario of converting a string column type into a class object.

 > The code above uses the package [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json) for JSON conversion.

-The property handler above is meant for a scenario of converting a `String` column type into a `Class` object.

 #### Attaching to a Property